 Building, testing and supporting the mission critical OpenStack based NFV (Network Function Virtualization) system of the Hungarian Telekom

-Hungarian Telekom, part of the Deutsche Telekom Group In Budapest Hungary
+Hungarian Telekom, part of the Deutsche Telekom Group in Budapest Hungary

 OpenStack, Ceph, Ansible

 Building, testing and supporting the OpenStack based NFV (Network Function Virtualization) system, called TelcoCloud, of the Hungarian Telekom, part of the Deutsche Telekom Group.
-This is a relatively large system, currently with some 200 physical hosts in 3 OpenStack regions in 3 datacenters and it is absolutely mission critical.
+This is a relatively large system, currently with some 200 physical hosts in 3 OpenStack regions in 3 data centers and it is absolutely mission-critical.

 In 2015 we were tasked with performing an independent compliance test of the company’s internally designed and built OpenStack region – part of its NFV system.
 The test revealed some functional and performance problems which were promptly fixed by our engineers together with the internal staff.